Close Menu

 3. Leash Training

-• Reward calm walking without pulling.
+• Quiet walking reward without pulling.

 4. Crate Training

-• Never use it as punishment.
+• Never as a punishment.

 Socialization: The Key to a Friendly Shih-Tzu